revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsubsection Speciation and Extinction Rates | FBD-SpeciationExtinction %}

-Two key parameters of the FBD process are the speciation rate (the rate at which lineages are added to the tree, denoted by $\lambda$ in {% ref fig_fbd_gm %}) and the extinction rate (the rate at which lineages are removed from the tree, $\mu$ in {% ref fig_fbd_gm %}).
+Two key parameters of the FBD process are the speciation rate (the rate at which lineages are added to the tree, denoted by $\lambda$ in {% ref fig_full_model_gm %}) and the extinction rate (the rate at which lineages are removed from the tree, $\mu$ in {% ref fig_full_model_gm %}).
-We will place exponential priors on both of these values, meaning each parameter will be assumed to be drawn independently from a different exponential distribution with rates $\delta_{\lambda} = 10$ and $\delta_{\mu} = 10$ respectively.
-Note that an exponential distribution with $\delta = 10$ has an expected value (mean) of $1/10$.
+We will place exponential priors on both of these values, meaning we assume each parameter is drawn independently from a different exponential distribution, where each distribution has a rate parameter equal to `10`.
+An exponential distribution with a rate of `10` has an expected value (mean) of `1/10`.

-We will create the exponentially distributed stochastic nodes for the `speciation_rate` and `extinction_rate` using the `~` stochastic assignment operator.
+Create the exponentially distributed stochastic nodes for the `speciation_rate` and `extinction_rate` using the `~` stochastic assignment operator.

 {{ mcmc_script | snippet:"block#","4" }}

+The `~` operator in Rev instantiates a stochastic node in the model (i.e., a solid circle in {% ref fig_full_model_gm %}).
+Every stochastic node must be defined by a distribution.
+In this case, we use the Exponential.
+In the Rev language, every distribution has the prefix `dn` to make it easier to locate the various distributions in the Rev language documentation ([https://revbayes.com/documentation](https://revbayes.github.io/documentation/)).
+When a stochastic node is created in the model, the distribution function assigns it an initial value by drawing a random value from the prior distribution and assigns the node to the named variable.

 For every stochastic node we declare, we must also specify proposal algorithms (called *moves*) to sample the value of the parameter in proportion to its posterior probability.
 If a move is not specified for a stochastic node, then it will not be estimated, but fixed to its initial value.

 The extinction rate and speciation rate are both positive, real numbers (*i.e.* non-negative floating point variables).
 For both of these nodes, we will use a scaling move (`mvScale`), which proposes multiplicative changes to a parameter.
-Many moves also require us to set a *tuning value*, called `lambda` for `mvScale`, which determine the size of the proposed change.
-Here, we will use three scale moves for each parameter with different values of lambda.
-Using multiple moves for a single parameter will improve the mixing of the Markov chain.

 {{ mcmc_script | snippet:"block#","5-6" }}

 You will also notice that each move has a specified `weight`.
-This option indicates at which frequency a given move will be performed in each MCMC cycle.
+This option indicates the frequency a given move will be performed in each MCMC cycle.
 In RevBayes, the MCMC is executed by default with a *schedule* of moves at each step of the chain, instead of just one move per step, as is done in MrBayes {% cite Ronquist2003 %} or BEAST {% cite Drummond2012 Bouckaert2014 %}.
-Here, if we were to run our MCMC with our current vector of 6 moves, then our move schedule would perform 6 moves at each cycle.
+Here, if we were to run our MCMC with our current vector of 2 moves each with a weight of `1`, then our move schedule would perform 2 moves at each cycle.
 Within a cycle, an individual move is chosen from the move list in proportion to its weight.
-Therefore, with all six moves assigned `weight=1`, each has an equal probability of being executed and will be performed on average one time per MCMC cycle.
+Therefore, with both moves assigned `weight=1`, each has an equal probability of being executed and will be performed on average one time per MCMC cycle.
 For more information on moves and how they are performed in RevBayes, please refer to the {% page_ref mcmc %} and {% page_ref ctmc %} tutorials.

-In addition to the speciation ($\lambda$) and extinction ($\mu$) rates, we may also be interested in inferring the diversification rate ($\lambda - \mu$) and the turnover ($\mu/\lambda$).
-Since these parameters can be expressed as a deterministic transformation of the speciation and extinction rates, we can monitor their values (i.e. track their values and print them to a file) by creating two deterministic nodes using the `:=` deterministic assignment operator.
+In addition to the speciation ($\lambda$) and extinction ($\mu$) rates, we may also be interested in inferring the net diversification rate ($\lambda - \mu$) and the turnover ($\mu/\lambda$).
+Since these parameters can each be expressed as a deterministic transformation of the speciation and extinction rates, we can monitor their values (i.e. track their values and print them to a file) by creating two deterministic nodes using the `:=` deterministic assignment operator.

 {{ mcmc_script | snippet:"block#","7" }}

+Deterministic nodes are represented by circles with dotted borders in a probabilistic graphical model.
+To improve the simplicity of the model in {% ref fig_full_model_gm %}, the diversification rate and turnover are not shown.

 {% subsubsection  Extant Sampling Probability | FBD-Rho %}

-All extant bears are represented in this dataset.
-Therefore, we will fix the probability of sampling an extant lineage ($\rho$ in {% ref fig_fbd_gm %}) to 1.
+Every extant bear species is represented in this dataset.
+Therefore, we will fix the probability of sampling an extant lineage ($\rho$ in {% ref fig_full_model_gm %}) to 1.
 The parameter `rho` will be specified as a constant node using the `<-` constant assignment operator.

 {{  mcmc_script | snippet:"block#","8" }}

-Because $\rho$ is a constant node, we do not have to assign a move to this parameter.
+Because $\rho$ is a constant node, we do not have to assign a move to this parameter because we assume the value is known and fixed.

 {% subsubsection Fossil Sampling Rate | FBD-Psi %}

 Since our data set includes serially sampled lineages, we must also account for the rate of sampling through time.
-This is the fossil sampling (or recovery) rate ($\psi$ in {% ref fig_fbd_gm %}), which we will instantiate as a stochastic node (named `psi`).
-As with the speciation and extinction rates (see {% ref FBD-SpeciationExtinction %}), we will use an exponential prior on this parameter and use scale moves to sample values from the posterior distribution.
+This is the fossil sampling (or recovery) rate ($\psi$ in {% ref fig_full_model_gm %}), which we will instantiate as a stochastic node named `psi`.
+As with the speciation and extinction rates (see {% ref FBD-SpeciationExtinction %}), we will use an exponential prior on this parameter and apply scale moves to sample values from the posterior distribution.

 {{  mcmc_script | snippet:"block#","9-10" }}

 {% subsubsection Origin Time | FBD-Origin %}

-The FBD process is conditioned on the origin time ($\phi$ in {% ref fig_fbd_gm %}), so we need to specify the origin of the bears clade.
-We will set a uniform distribution on the origin age, with the lower bound set at the age of the oldest bear fossil and the higher bound set to **justification for the higher bound ?**.
+The FBD process is conditioned on the origin time ($\phi$ in {% ref fig_full_model_gm %}), so we need to specify a node representing the age of the clade.
+We will set a uniform distribution on the origin age, with the lower bound set at the age of the oldest bear fossil (37 Million years) and the higher bound set to the age of the most recent common ancestor of bears and their sister lineages (mustelids and seals) estimated by recent studies.
 For the move, we will use a sliding window move (`mvSlide`), which samples a parameter uniformly within an interval (defined by the half-width `delta`).
 Sliding window moves can be problematic for small values, as the window may overlap zero.
 However, our prior on the origin age excludes values $\leq 37.0$, so this is not an issue.

 {{  mcmc_script | snippet:"block#","11-12" }}

-Note that we specified a higher move `weight` for each of the proposals operating on `origin_time` than we did for the three previous stochastic nodes.
-This means that our move schedule will propose five times as many updates to `origin_time` as it will to `speciation_rate`, `extinction_rate`, or `psi`. **Missing: justification for the higher weight**

 {% subsubsection The FBD Distribution | FBD-dnFBD %}